No doubt tuning the ukulele will make a world of difference if you are a beginner.

 From low to high, the 4th string is tuned G, the 3rd is tuned C, the 2nd is tuned E, and the 1st is tuned A.

 However, tuning a ukulele depends on its size.
 There are four different sizes of ukuleles; soprano, Concert, Tenor, and Baritone.

 The first three ukuleles are usually tuned as mentioned above, but the baritone is tuned D – G – B – E.

 If you have your ukulele tuned as mentioned above, it is in standard tuning, and this is the tuning you need to play most of the songs.

 Something popular among a lot of guitarists and ukulele players is that in standard tuning, a ukulele is tuned to sound the same as the top 4 strings of the guitar.
 This is essentially true if you have a capo on the fifth fret of your guitar.

 This is the simplest and easiest way to tune your ukulele.

 I have been playing the ukulele for eight years, and in my humble opinion, it’s perfect for beginners because simply, there’s no way that this could be wrong in addition to being accurate.

-The first way to use an electronic tuner is to get an application on your smartphone.
+The first way to use an electronic tuner is to get an app on your smartphone.

 This might be a little difficult if you are tuning your ukulele in a noisy place, but that’s hardly the case, and personally, I find it pretty convenient.

 Another thing that you can try is clip-on tuner clamps.

 These clips work a little differently from the applications.
 Instead of detecting the pitch through the microphone, they detect the vibrations when you clamp them onto the head-stock of the ukulele.